跟读练习: Why I Had to Learn Small Talk - 通过YouTube学习英语口语

 We haven't exchanged a single question or answer or sentence and let's get down to business.

-And when the time came for me to interact with all these people, I realized how much easier the connection was happening, was forming when I had a little question ready or a little joke or I was showing real interest, genuine interest in that person.
+I realized how much easier the connection was happening was forming when I had a little question ready or a little joke or I was showing real interest, genuine interest in that person.

 That person was already much more open and willing to talk to me about pretty much anything.

-So when the time came for me to start these conversations, I realized that having something in my back pocket or up my sleeve, some little questions, some casual light jokes, some fun greetings or something helped me so much to break the ice, not only for them, but also for me.
+Some little questions, some casual light jokes, some fun greetings or something helped me so much to break the ice, not only for them, but also for me.

-So instead of that first interaction being stiff and awkward because it was the first contact ever made with that person, we gave each other this space to become a little bit more relaxed.
+So instead of that first interaction being stiff and awkward because it was the first contact ever made with that person, we gave each other the space to become a little bit more relaxed.

 So based on my personal experiences, I learned that small talk was not just fluff.